Inconvenient truth #1

-You don’t need any experience or any qualifications whatsoever to become a copywriter.
+You don’t need any experience or qualifications to become a copywriter.

-There’s a popular misconception that you need to put the hard yards in, boast bucketloads of writing qualifications and have an abundance of natural writing skill to become a copywriter and start earning decent money.
+There’s a popular misconception that you need lots of writing experience, bucketloads of writing qualifications and an abundance of natural writing skill if you want to become a copywriter and earn decent money.

 But this isn’t true.

 I think this notion stems from a lack of understanding about what copywriting actually is.
 Copywriting is just good thinking.

-Copywriting isn’t like other forms of writing where having relevant experience and a natural flair for writing would be more useful.
+Copywriting isn’t like other forms of writing where having experience, qualifications and a flair for writing is more useful.

 It’s completely different from writing a novel, devising a screenplay or penning some poetry.
-It’s a world away from journalism and it’s not something to be confused with content marketing, either.
+It’s a world away from journalism and nor should it be confused with content marketing.

 Yup, copywriting is truly unique.
 It’s a form of writing that specifically exists to persuade people to take an action of some sort [one that’s usually related with sales].

 As you can imagine, being able to influence people is a coveted skill.
 However, you don’t require writing experience and natural writing ability to do it.

 You don't have to boast a portfolio busting with copywriting examples.
-And nor do you need a strong grasp of grammar, an expansive vocabulary or an impressive portfolio.
+And nor do you need a particularly strong grasp of grammar, an expansive vocabulary or super-human spelling.